racheljiang310/dhl/MAIN/regenerative_breaking.md

 ---

 1. Maglev Motors = Generators
-  - LIMs = our generators
+  - LIMs (our accelerators) = generators
   - cart slows down, linear motors reverse function

 2. Energy Storage
   - within cart or along tracks to store recovered energy
   - Options: batteries, supercapacitors (faster charge/discharge)
+      - Supercapacitors: good for frequent charge/discharge (immediate use), less storage capacity, but long lifespan
+      - Batteries: dense storage, but smaller lifespan, slower charge/discharge, and heat intensive at times
+      - Flywheel: simple, fast charge/discharge, but requires weight & extra implementation to prevent loss of energy
   - Idea: on tracks, then ideal for start-stop operations can enable charge/discharge features
+    - good idea bc energy can be distributed across tracks, fed into nearest storage system, central management via API
-  - Idea: within cart, then on-demand charge/discharge, but at the cost of a heavier cart
+  - Idea: within cart, then on-demand charge/discharge, but at the cost of a heavier cart (not a fan)
   - **Bonus: stores mechanical energy, reducing heat waste, and increasing cooling load :D**
     - could be another factor to consider when deciding between placing the supercapacitors on/off cart
+    - consider: if LIM accelerators and cart don't touch, then we can't auto-transfer the regenerated energy

 3. Power Management System (How recovered energy is used?)
   - Use Options: power carts, power other parts of data center, or store
+      - anay unused energy regenerated can be direted to power other parts of the data center
   - When Options: immediate, on-demand, hold until peak demands
   - Software API:
     - track stored energy in storage